mtsnel006/Digital-Content-creation/README.md

 9. Website templates : https://www.bootstrapdash.com/website-templates-free-download/
 10. https://luminocity3d.org/ Urban data mapping
 11. https://ralucanicola.github.io/JSAPI_demos/world-population/ this is the ideal 3d type of mapping that should happen
+12. https://github.com/RalucaNicola/earthquakes-viz this is mapping eathquakes across the globe